videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 # Mute / Unmute Mic

-Any participant can mute or unmute himself in the meeting using below methods.
+Any participant can mute or unmute himself in the meeting broadcast audio to others using below methods.

 ### `unmuteMic()`